floneum/floneum/README.md

 [Kalosm](./interfaces/kalosm/) is a simple interface for pre-trained models in Rust that backs Floneum.
 It makes it easy to interact with pre-trained, language, audio, and image models.

+### Model Support

+Kalosm supports a variety of models.
+Here is a list of the models that are currently supported:

 | Model    | Modality | Size | Description | Quantized | CUDA + Metal Accelerated | Example |
 | -------- | ------- | ---- | ----------- | --------- | ----------- | --------------------- |
 | Llama | Text    | 1b-70b | General purpose language model | ✅ | ✅ | [llama 3 chat](interfaces/kalosm/examples/chat.rs) |